 Based on the mapping of listed-species for this site, the NHESP would likely select one of two avenues for authorization of the project under the Massachusetts Endangered Species Act.
-The NHESP could determine that based on incorporating certain conditions, that the project would not result in a take and issue a Conditional No-Take Letter.
+The NHESP could issue a Conditional No-Take Letter that would include certain conditions that would have to be complied with in order for the No-Take Letter to be considered valid.
 If the NHESP were to determine that the project will result in a "take" then a Conservation and Management Permit would be required in order to ensure that impacts to the local population of the species were avoided, minimized, and mitigated and that the project would result in a net benefit to the species in Massachusetts.